Neurology for the PTA

 - Describe ways to assess mental functions including levels of alertness and orientation.

-- Throughout the course, utilize established classification models when describing impairments related to the conditions studied in this course.
+- Throughout the course, utilize established ICF classification models when describing impairments related to the conditions studied in this course.

 V. Academic Integrity and Student Conduct